TeamMGE/GenomeBioinformaticsCourse/_episodes/11-COOI.md

 The first thing you always have to do with your reads is check their overall quality.
 This is important because it can help you decide what kind of pre-treatment you have to do.
 For example, in case of long-read sequencing it sometimes happens that the sequence quality at the end of the reads gets a lot worse.
 In this case you could decide to trim these low-quality parts of your reads.
 Another option is that your sequencing provider did not remove the adapter sequences yet, in that case you still need to remove these.

 To save space, the file is compressed, but you can read it using the command ‘zless’.
+To quit 'less', type 'q'.
 ~~~
 $ zless ../Data/Course_sample_metagenome.fastq.gz
 ~~~